TO MAKE EVERYONE MORE GREEN

 I am writing this essay on a computer screen,

 with the keyboard in my lap.

-I use my computer a few hours each day I am home.
+I use my computers a few hours each day I am home.

 upon which I am presently printing all of my books.